-Here are some tips for using the peloton recovery rides for triathlon, according to USA Triathlon Team (source).
+Here are some tips for using the peloton recovery rides for triathlons, according to USA Triathlon Team.

-- Take a rest week every three or four weeks – This allows to maximze the benefits of recovery.
+- Take a rest week every three or four weeks – This allows to maximize the benefits of recovery.
 You should also reduce your training volume during that week.

-- Quality is more important that quantity – Getting enough sleep is not enough to recover.
+- Quality is more important than quantity – Getting enough sleep is not enough to recover.
 Lowering or even skipping the entire day of training goes beyond 7 hours of sleep.

 Best Peloton Tread Classes For Triathlon